Do you find yourself doing almost anything to avoid something you know you should be doing?

 Welcome to Procrastination Land.

-For many of us, procrastination is rooted in anxiety - stoked by that little voice in our head whimpering (or sometimes wailing), ‘I can’t do this’.
+For many of us, procrastination is rooted in anxiety.
+A panicky voice in our head saying, ‘I can’t do this’.

 Or it’s rooted in lack of motivation.
-The constant whine of, ‘I don’t want to do this’.
+The ‘I don’t want to do this’ voice.

 And sometimes, it’s a bit of both.